lindman-carl/toll-calculator/README.md

+# Toll Calculator

+Calculate toll fee revenue.
+A vehicle passing a toll have to pay a fee for passing.
+The fee will depend upon the time of the passing.
+A vehicle only have to pay for one passing during a 60 minute period, the fee will be the largest one of the passings during this period.
+The total fees a vehicle can aquire for one day is capped at 60 sek.
+Some type of vehicles are exempt from paying toll fees.
+Weekends and some holidays are toll free.

 ## Toll Config

-Toll can be configed by changing the values in tollConfig.json.
+Toll can be configured by changing the values in tollConfig.json.

 ### TOLL_FEE_INTERVAL_START_BY_MINUTE